 We are well past the days of a website working only as a digital brochure.
-If you only have an “about us,” “contact us,” pricing, and location, these basics no longer cut the mustard.
-They haven’t for years.
-You desperately need to update.
+You desperately need to update if you only have an “about us,” “contact us,” pricing, and location.

-A great website also allows clients to complete client forms, saving you time and money.
+A great website also allows clients to complete forms, saving time and money.

-That means current and potential clients are highly likely to view your site from their mobile phones.
-As is evident, a desktop, a laptop, a tablet, and a smartphone are all very different sizes.
-This means the structure and design of your website needs the flexibility to suit each and every one.
+That means current and potential clients will likely view your site from their mobile phones.
+A desktop, a laptop, a tablet, and a smartphone are very different sizes.
+The structure and design of your website must have the flexibility to suit each device.
+It must be “responsive.”

-If you use a non-responsive design, glitches will increase your bounce rate.
-Visitors will land on your site and then bounce away because of the clunky experience.
+If you use a non-responsive design, it will increase your bounce rate.
+Visitors will land on your site and “bounce” away because of the clunky experience.
 And, once they bounce, there is a high chance they will not be back.